fisand/vite-wagmi-starter/README.md

 For now, most of dapps frontend ecosystem were build on webpack and react.
 The most popular tool is `CRA`.
 As we know, the dev experience of webpack is not very good by codes growing.

 `Vite` is the next generation frontend tooling.
 It's fast and more easily to use.
-So I build the project for dapps DX improvisation.
+So I build the project for dapps DX improvement.

 ## Dev